Navajo Nation: Agencies and chapters

 The Navajo Nation is divided into five agencies.
 The seat of government is located at the Navajo Governmental Campus in Window Rock/Tségháhoodzání.
 These agencies are composed of several chapters each, and reflect the five Bureau of Indian Affairs (BIA) agencies created in the early formation of the Navajo Nation.

 The five agencies within the Navajo Nation are Chinle Agency in Chinle, Arizona; Eastern Navajo Agency in Crownpoint, New Mexico; Western Navajo Agency in Tuba City, Arizona; Fort Defiance Agency in Fort Defiance, Arizona; and Shiprock Agency in Shiprock, New Mexico.
 The BIA agencies provide various technical services under direction of the BIA's Navajo Area Office at Gallup, New Mexico.

 Agencies are divided into chapters as the smallest political unit, similar to municipalities or small U.S. counties.
 The Navajo capital city of Window Rock is located in the chapter of St. Michaels, Arizona.

-The Navajo Nation also operates executive offices in Washington, DC to facilitate government-to-government relations and for lobbying services and congressional relations.
+The Navajo Nation also operates executive offices in Washington, D.C. to facilitate government-to-government relations and for lobbying services and congressional relations.